lcamichigan/active-chapter-bylaws/README.md

 The following officers may be appointed by the High Alpha:

-1. Editor & Correspondent, Newsletter, _Cross&Crescent_, Publicity
+1. Editor & Correspondent, Newsletter, _Cross & Crescent_, Publicity
 2. Historian, Chapter History
 3. Kitchen Steward, Table and Dining Operations
 4. Student Advisory Committee Correspondent, Liaison to Student Advisory